 Section 4 - A thorough review of all financial transactions by a qualified person shall be made once each year.

 Section 5 - The fiscal year of this club shall extend from 1 July to 30 June, and for the collection of members' dues shall be annual on l July.
 The payment of per capita dues and RI official magazine subscriptions shall be made on l July and l January of each year on the basis of the membership of the club on those dates.

+Section 6 – Member dues shall be paid on or before July 1 of each year unless otherwise extended by action of the Board on a case by case basis.
+The failure to pay dues by the deadline shall result in the revocation of membership.

 Article 13 Method of Electing Members